Skip to Main Content

 The author should also then deposit their Author Accepted Manuscript (AAM) in SCU's institutional repository, Cross Connect (Green Open Access).

-Check the progress of the cap before submitting your manuscript.
+Check the progress of the publishers cap before submitting your manuscript.

 Choosing a licence